piiu/advent-of-code-2022/README.md

 `composer day [number]`

 ### Issues
-- Day 12 part 2 can be automated
+- Day 12 part 2 is not automated and needs human interaction
-- Day 16 is missing